 2. Partition column chromatography – The stationary phase, as well as mobile phase, are liquid in partition chromatography.

 3. Gel column chromatography – In this method of chromatography, the separation takes place through a column packed with gel.
 The stationary phase is a solvent held in the gap of a solvent.

 4. Ion exchange column chromatography – A chromatography technique in which the stationary phase is always ion exchange resin.

-3. Give one main advantage of column chromatography.
+What is the main advantage of column chromatography?